-- 9.01 The Union and the employer shall co-operate in improving rules and practices which will provide protection from injury to all persons. - 9.02 It is understood and agreed that the parties to this agreement shall at all times comply with the Regulations of the Workers' Compensation Board, and any refusal on the part of an employee to work in contravention of such regulation shall not be a breach of this agreement.
+- 9.01 The Union and the employer shall co-operate in improving rules and practices which will provide protection from injury to all persons. - 9.02 It is understood and agreed that the parties to this agreement shall at all times comply with the Regulations of Worksafe, and any refusal on the part of an employee to work in contravention of such regulation shall not be a breach of this agreement.
 Further, no employee will be disciplined or discharged for failure to work under unsafe conditions or for insisting on safe working conditions.
-Any refusal of a member to abide by the Workers' Compensation Board regulations after being duly warned will be sufficient cause for discipline up to and including dismissal. - 9.03 A safety committee will be established in accordance with the Workers' Compensation Board requirements.
+Any refusal of a member to abide by Worksafe regulations after being duly warned will be sufficient cause for discipline up to and including dismissal. - 9.03 A safety committee will be established in accordance with Worksafe requirements.
 Safety meetings will be held in accordance with the requirements of the act during working hours and no member of the committee will suffer deduction of wages for time spent on behalf of the committee.
-The employer may have fifty percent (50%) membership of this committee. - 9.04 An employee having to cease work due to an injury covered by the Workers' Compensation Board shall be paid at the applicable straight time rate up to the end of the scheduled work day for which he was called. - 9.05 Employees will not be required to work under unsafe conditions and will not be required to work in any unsafe location without adequate safety equipment.
+The employer may have fifty percent (50%) membership of this committee. - 9.04 An employee having to cease work due to an injury covered by Worksafe shall be paid at the applicable straight time rate up to the end of the scheduled work day for which they were called. - 9.05 Employees will not be required to work under unsafe conditions and will not be required to work in any unsafe location without adequate safety equipment.
 Any unsafe equipment or conditions shall be brought to the employer's attention by the shop steward for immediate resolution.
 Any dangerous situations are to be avoided and other work shall continue while the situation is resolved.
-Disputes shall be referred to the grievance procedure. - 9.06 Safety procedures will be followed and safety equipment provided by the employer will be used by the employees. - 9.07 The employer shall provide a first aid facility and First Aid attendant in accordance with the Statutes of British Columbia and the regulations of the Workers' Compensation Board.
+Disputes shall be referred to the grievance procedure. - 9.06 Safety procedures will be followed and safety equipment provided by the employer will be used by the employees. - 9.07 The employer shall provide a first aid facility and First Aid attendant in accordance with the Statutes of British Columbia and the regulations of Worksafe.